Total Information Awareness: Privacy

-TIA's Genisys component, in addition to integrating and organizing separate databases, was to run an internal "Privacy Protection Program."
-This was intended to restrict analysts' access to irrelevant information on private U.S. citizens, enforce privacy laws and policies, and report misuse of data.
-There were also plans for TIA to have an application that could "anonymize" data, so that information could be linked to an individual only by court order (especially for medical records gathered by the Bio-Surveillance project).
+TIA's Genisys component, in addition to integrating and organizing separate databases, was to run an internal "privacy protection program".
+This was intended to restrict analysts' access to irrelevant information on private U.S. citizens, enforce privacy laws and policies, and report misuses of data.
+There were also plans for TIA to have an application that could "anonymize" data, so that information could be linked to an individual only by court order (especially for medical records gathered by the bio-surveillance project).
 A set of audit logs were to be kept, which would track whether innocent Americans' communications were getting caught up in relevant data.

 History

-The term "total information awareness" was first coined at the 1999 annual DARPAtech conference in a presentation by the deputy director of the Office of Information Systems Management, Brian Sharkey.
+The term total information awareness was first coined at the 1999 annual DARPAtech conference in a presentation by the deputy director of the Office of Information Systems Management, Brian Sharkey.
 Sharkey applied the phrase to a conceptual method by which the government could sift through massive amounts of data becoming available via digitization and draw important conclusions.

 Early developments

-TIA was proposed as a program shortly after the September 11 attacks in 2001 by Rear Admiral John Poindexter.
+TIA was proposed as a program shortly after the September 11 attacks in 2001, by Rear Admiral John Poindexter.
 A former national security adviser to President Ronald Reagan and a key player in the Iran–Contra affair, he was working with Syntek Technologies, a company often contracted out by the government for work on defense projects.
 TIA was officially commissioned during the 2002 fiscal year.
 In January 2002 Poindexter was appointed Director of the newly created Information Awareness Office division of DARPA, which managed TIA's development.
 The office temporarily operated out of the fourth floor of DARPA's headquarters, while Poindexter looked for a place to permanently house TIA's researchers.
 Soon Project Genoa was completed and its research moved on to Genoa II.

 Late that year, the Information Awareness Office awarded the Science Applications International Corporation (SAIC) a $19 million contract to develop the "Information Awareness Prototype System", the core architecture to integrate all of TIA's information extraction, analysis, and dissemination tools.
 This was done through its consulting arm, Hicks & Associates, which employed many former Defense Department and military officials.

-TIA's earliest version employed software called Groove, which had been developed in 2000 by Ray Ozzie.
+TIA's earliest version employed software called "Groove", which had been developed in 2000 by Ray Ozzie.
 Groove made it possible for analysts from many different agencies to share intelligence data instantly, and linked specialized programs that were designed to look for patterns of suspicious behavior.